We ship worldwide. Thousands of adventures delivered to over 30 countries!

 It is designed to introduce a new period in history to inquisitive kids, which will make home educating easy and fun.

-Through a winning combination of stories, crafts, puzzles, facts and fun, your home-educated child will be inspired to love history without
+Through a winning combination of a story, a hands-on activity, puzzles, facts and fun, your home-educated child will be inspired to love history without

 realising they are learning!
 You can easily add this to your homeschooling curriculum and see your child’s eyes light up in anticipation